Thinking About Installing Tongue and Groove Flooring? Here’s What You Need to Know

 Plank flooring has come a long way from the frontier days when rough-hewn boards were nailed to floor joists, resulting in rugged, and somewhat uneven, walking surfaces.
 Today’s hard-surface flooring is smooth and level, due in large part to the way it’s installed.
-Tongue and groove, a method of connecting board planks, creates a uniform floor surface that’s durable and attractive.
-Whether you’re considering a new floor or you’re just curious about tongue and groove construction, read on for the 411 including tried-and-true installation tips if you’re planning on laying your new floor yourself.
+Tongue and groove, a method of connecting board planks, is attractive and creates a uniform floor that’s even durable enough for homes with dogs.
+Whether you’re considering a new floor or you’re just curious about tongue and groove construction, read on to learn more about it, including tried-and-true installation tips for laying your new floor yourself.

-Developed in the late 1800s, tongue and groove flooring took off as manufacturers began mass-producing interlocking hardwood planks that eliminated the need for exposed nail heads had been a mainstay in wood flooring.
-Tongue and groove technology has expanded to include different types of flooring, yet it remains the best way to get a great hardwood floor.
+Developed in the late 1800s, tongue and groove flooring took off as manufacturers began mass-producing interlocking hardwood planks that eliminated the need for the exposed nail heads that had been a mainstay in wood flooring.
+Tongue and groove flooring technology has expanded to include different types of flooring, yet tongue and groove wood floors remain very popular.

 Nearly all hardwood flooring today is tongue and groove because it solves the pesky problems—such as shrinking, warping, and working loose—commonly experienced by face-nailing planks to floor joists.
-Because the boards interlock, they’re less likely to heave or show gaps between the planks if the flooring swells or shrinks, which wood has a tendency to do over time and as humidity levels change.
+Because tongue and groove boards interlock, they’re less likely to heave or show gaps between the planks if the flooring swells or shrinks, which wood has a tendency to do over time and as humidity levels change.
 The grooved wood is cut deep enough to allow the tongue to expand and contract within it, keeping the planks tight.

-While smooth, level tongue and groove flooring is widespread, you still find plain board planks to recreate the look and feel of an old-time, rustic floor.
-Non-groove planks are rarely seen in interior residential flooring today (unless it’s part of a historical restoration project).
-They are better suited to exterior decking applications where a space between the planks is desirable for drainage.
+While smooth, level tongue and groove flooring is popular, you can still find plain board planks to recreate the look and feel of an old-time, rustic floor.
+Non-groove planks are rarely seen in interior residential flooring today, unless they’re used to restore historical homes.
+These planks are better suited to exterior decking applications where a space between the planks is desirable for drainage.

 Although tongue and groove solid hardwood flooring does fit together, it must still be nailed to a subfloor (note that tongue and groove subflooring is one of the many types of subflooring out there).
 Engineered tongue and groove planks, however, snap together to create a “floating” floor that is not physically attached to the floor below.
-This results in engineered flooring being more DIY-friendly than hardwood flooring.
+This results in engineered tongue and groove flooring being more DIY-friendly than tongue and groove hardwood flooring.

 Engineered flooring comes with installation instructions in every box of planks, but solid hardwood flooring, often installed by flooring professionals, does not.
 If you plan to install your own solid hardwood, it’s a good idea to observe the installation process in person (or at least watch videos on how to install tongue and groove flooring) before attempting to lay your own floor.

-- Prevent wood squeaks by using a sound-absorbing underlayment between the subfloor and the hardwood flooring.
-The most common underlayment is 15-lb. felt paper, which effectively muffles sounds that occur when wood rubs against wood.
-Skip the underlayment and you’re bound to hear loud squeaks and creaks loudly when someone crosses the room!
+- To prevent squeaky floors, use a sound-absorbing underlayment between the subfloor and the hardwood flooring.
+The most common underlayment is 15-pound felt paper, which effectively muffles sounds that occur when wood rubs against wood.
+Skip the underlayment and you’re bound to hear loud squeaks and creaks when someone crosses the room!

 - Rent a hardwood flooring nailer from a construction rental store to make installation easier.
-The traditional method of nailing hardwood tongue and groove flooring is to drive nails at an angle through the tongue of a plank and into the subfloor below, but this is time-consuming and can result in poorly inserted nails.
-A hardwood flooring nailer is a power tool that shoots nails through the tongue at the correct angle while driving the hardwood plank snugly against the previous plank.
-Hardwood flooring nailers rent for around $40 to $60 per day and are well worth the cost.
+The traditional method of nailing hardwood tongue and groove flooring is to drive nails at an angle through the tongue of a plank and into the subfloor below, but this process is time consuming and can result in poorly inserted nails.
+Instead, consider using a hardwood flooring nailer, which is a power tool that shoots nails through the tongue at the correct angle while driving the hardwood plank snugly against the previous plank.
+DIYers can rent hardwood flooring nailers for $40 to $60 per day—the tool is well worth the cost.

 - Use the underlayment specified by the flooring manufacturer.
 Like solid hardwood, engineered flooring requires sound-absorbing underlayment, but because engineered flooring can be installed over concrete or existing flooring, the manufacturer may recommend a cushioned polyethylene-type barrier that also resists moisture.

 - Tap the ends of the planks together using only an installation block approved by the manufacturer.
-Installation blocks sell separately, and they’re designed to protect the ends of engineered planks.
+Installation blocks are sold separately, and they’re designed to protect the ends of engineered and laminate flooring planks.
 Attempting to tap the planks with a mallet (which is done when installing hardwood) is likely to result in damaging the end of an engineered plank.

-- Keep in mind that installing engineered flooring over existing flooring will raise the level of the floor between 3/8” and 5/8”.
-This may result in the need to cut off the bottom of a door if the floor is too high for the door to open and close easily.
+- Keep in mind that installing engineered flooring over existing flooring will raise the level of the floor between ⅜ inch and ⅝ inch.
+If this makes it difficult to open the room’s interior doors properly, you may need to trim the bottom off the door.
 If the floor in an adjoining room is lower, it’s a good idea to install a transition floor threshold between the rooms.
 A transition threshold acts as a gentle ramp down to the lower floor to eliminate a “lip” that can cause tripping.